-The Museo Galileo ( 1500 ) contains scientific instruments of great importance, but it also has a section dedicated to Galileo Galilei where you can admire the two famous telescopes and the great physicist’s own finger perfectly preserved.
+The Museo Galileo (1500) contains scientific instruments of great importance and has a section dedicated to Galileo Galilei where you can admire the two famous telescopes as well as the great physicist’s own finger perfectly preserved.

 Continue visiting the magnificent basilica of Santa Croce (also called "Pantheon of Italian glories" because of its distinguished tombs- among them the monumental tomb of Galileo Galilei).